Getting Started (To be completed within 5 months of appointment)

 Although there are suggestions about which modules may be best to complete first, these modules can be completed in any order, and are aimed at introducing you to your new role and giving you the basic information and skills needed to get started.

 'Check Your Knowledge'

-It is likely that you already have skills and knowledge gained outside of Scouting that can be used to validate some of your Scout training.
+It is likely that you already have skills and knowledge gained outside of Scouting that can be used to meet some of your Scout training requirements.
 This means that for some modules, you may not need to do any extra learning, or may only have learning to do for certain topics.